ArduPilot/ardupilot_wiki/plane/source/docs/do-land-start.rst

 -  add a :ref:`DO_LAND_START <mav_cmd_do_land_start>`
-   mission item to your mission, just before the start of your landing sequence which setup up the approach waypoints and ends with a NAV_LAND item.
+   mission item to your mission, just before the start of your landing sequence which sets up the approach waypoints and ends with a NAV_LAND item.
 -  set the :ref:`RTL_AUTOLAND <RTL_AUTOLAND>`
    parameter to 1 or 2

 The way it works is that when the plane enters an RTL it checks to see if the parameter RTL_AUTOLAND is set to 1 or 2.
-If it is then the current mission is searched for a mission item of type DO_LAND_START.
+If it is 1 or 2, then the current mission is searched for a mission item of type ``DO_LAND_START``.
 If one is found then the plane will automatically enter AUTO mode and land, starting at the part of the mission just after the ``DO_LAND_START`` marker.